-Nowadays the professional plumber in Arvada like Tyco Plumbing has many customers, each of whom have a full plumbing system in the house.
+Nowadays the professional plumber like Tyco Plumbing has many customers, each of whom have a full plumbing system in the house.

 So, how does it work?
 That’s what we’re going to look at.
 Before we begin, it’s important to explain that your plumbing actually consists of two sub-systems: the water supply that comes into the house, and the drainage and wastes system the takes used water away.